 Noctorum is a collaboration between guitarist/singer-songwriter Marty Willson-Piper and producer Dare Mason.

 Dare and Marty grew up together on the Wirral, near Liverpool, listening to classic sixties Pop singles, Singer-Songwriters, Krautrock, Spacerock, Prog, Art Rock, New Wave, Punk, Funk, Glam Rock, Heavy Rock, Reggae and Soul – probably the reason for their diverse and eclectic sound.
 Moving to Australia in the early eighties, Marty joined The Church and then in the early nineties All About Eve, while Dare concentrated on becoming an engineer and producer, working at the renowned Townhouse Studios in London, before founding the VIP Lounge studio in Penzance, Cornwall.
 In the early noughties Dare and Marty formed Noctorum and in 2003 they released their first album on Heyday Records, Sparks Lane.
 Before their second album, Marty joined The Saints and in 2006 Heyday released Offer The Light.
 The album was re-released as a digipak in 2010 on Second Motion Records.
 Their third album Honey Mink Forever was released on Heyday Records in 2011.
 In 2015 Marty joined Anekdoten.
 About a year later Dare and Marty began writing for their fourth album The Afterlife which was released on Schoolkids Records in the USA in February 2019 on CD and gatefold vinyl.

 As a House Engineer at the world famous Townhouse Studios in London, Dare worked with the likes of Prince, Paul McCartney, Boy George, Tina Turner, Ravi Shankar, Soul II Soul and many others.
 Becoming a freelance producer/engineer in 1991, he produced albums for The Grid, The Church, Placebo and AC Acoustics, working in London, New York, Sydney and Stockholm, before finally settling in Cornwall and setting up the VIP Lounge in 2001.
-Nowadays, Dare is mainly known as a mixing engineer, having mixed recordings by Tommy Tokyo (Warners, Norway), Brix Smith (ex The Fall), Cinerama (Cooking Vinyl) as well as many local acts (Thirteen Senses, Hollie Rogers etc).
-Dare is also a composer and songwriter in his own right.
+Nowadays, Dare is mainly known as a mixing engineer, having mixed recordings by Tommy Tokyo (Warners, Norway), Brix Smith (ex The Fall), Cinerama (Cooking Vinyl) as well as many local acts.
 An accomplished guitarist, singer and dabbler in keyboards, he usually ends up contributing musically to the artists he produces.

 What does Noctorum mean?